Italian-born soprano Licia Albanese dies in New York at 105

 She appeared in a variety of operas but was most closely associated with those by Italian composers Giacomo Puccini and Giuseppe Verdi.
 Her signature roles included the doomed geisha Cio-Cio-San in Puccini's "Madama Butterfly," the delicate Parisian Mimi in Puccini's "La Boheme" and ill courtesan Violetta in Verdi's "La Traviata."

-Albanese sang alongside many of the great tenors of her day including Franco Corelli, Beniamino Gigli, Tito Schipa, Jussi Bjorling and Giacinto Prandelli and she was a favourite of celebrated conductor Arturo Toscanini.
+Albanese sang alongside many of the great tenors of her day including Franco Corelli, Beniamino Gigli, Tito Schipa, Jussi Bjorling and Giacinto Prandelli and she was a favorite of celebrated conductor Arturo Toscanini.

 She was known for her acting talent and the technical skill of her singing.
 She fondly recounted amusing moments from her career, including one involving Italian star Ezio Pinza.